EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Method

+In this section, we introduce \model{}, a fully differentiable model that adaptively generates time-evolving graph hierarchies over the sequence, while simultaneously simulating the physical system over these learned hierarchical graphs.
 Figure~\ref{fig:DHMP overview} demonstrates an overview of the proposed model, which operates in an \textit{encode-process-decode} pipeline.
 The encoder first maps the input field to a latent feature space $\mathbf{V}_1=\{\mathbf{v}_i | v_i \in \mathcal{V}_1\}$ at the original mesh resolution.
 Subsequently, we model the physical dynamics across the learned multi-scale graph hierarchies with adaptive graph structures.
-To enhance the propagation of long-term dependencies between distant nodes, we propose an \textit{anisotropic message passing} (AMP) mechanism, which is largely inspired by the directed nature of significant dynamic patterns.

 In Section~\ref{sec:AMP}, we present the details of the AMP layer.
 In Section~\ref{sec:node_selection}, we discuss the approach for learning context-aware graph hierarchies.
 In Section~\ref{sec:inter-level}, we describe the inter-level downsampling and upsampling processes that incorporate AMP-based feature propagation.
-Finally, in Section~\ref{sec:train}, we outline the implementation details and hyperparameter choices.
+Finally, in Section~\ref{sec:train}, we outline the implementation details.